DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection

-To sum up, CSG takes features at all levels into consideration, and automatically select different connections when meeting different samples.
+Thus, CSG takes features at all levels into consideration, and automatically selects different connections when meeting different samples.
 This connection case can eliminate redundant information and achieve a better performance, compared with the full connection case.
 Besides, the pixel-wise selection can further refine the passed data flow spatially.
-Moreover, CSG contains the dynamic vertical connection implicitly which there is no need to connect the new generated feature maps.
-Hence, features with powerful representation and multi-level information can be obtained to detect the objects accurately.